selfishprimate/selfishprimate/content/ui-ux-design/creating-a-design-system-and-tokenomics/index.md

 - Create a more efficient workflow, reducing costs and effort in future developments.

 ### Introduction
 The project began with a clear articulation of the need for a design system to the entire team.
-Explaining that future developments would be more cost-effective and require less effort, I highlighted the importance of achieving consistency in design and usability across Joi Gifts' applications.
-This initiative aimed to eliminate the gaps between design and development, creating a more efficient workflow.
+Explaining that future developments would be more cost-effective and require less effort, I highlighted the importance of achieving consistency in design and usability across Joi Gifts' applications. **This initiative aimed to eliminate the gaps between design and development, creating a more efficient workflow**.

 ### Research and Incremental Approach
 My approach was incrementalist, starting with the essentials and expanding the design system as needed.
 I began by creating a component checklist, identifying the necessary components for the initial phase and excluding non-essential ones.